Ways to tell the difference between simple forgetting and more worrisome conditions (and more):

 If you suspect more than simple forgetfulness, don't immediately jump to the conclusion that it's dementia.
 Several other factors can influence memory loss.
 Talk to your health care team if any of the common complications described in these websites seems likely:

-Stress, depression, and anxiety also effect memory.
+Stress, sleep disorders, depression, and anxiety also effect memory.
 (And worrying about losing memory can add to the stress!)

 Many women have more problems with focusing or remembering things, just before and during menopause.
 (Good news - many women find this gets better after menopause.)

 Blood glucose levels that are either too high (hyperglycemia) or too low (hypoglycemia) have been implicated in memory loss.
 While having high blood glucose levels over a period of time can lead to problems of memory and brain function, a confused mental state is one sign of hypoglycemia.
 If so, it needs attention fast.